Hotelling's law: Two shops: halfway

 Hotelling's law predicts that a street with two shops will also find both shops right next to each other at the same halfway point.
 Each shop will serve half the market; one will draw all customers from the north, the other all customers from the south.

+Two food carts on a beach, where each person on the beach buys from the closest cart.
+Cart A can attract more customers by moving to the right; cart B by moving to the left.

-Another example of the law in action is that of two takeaway food pushcarts, one at each end of a beach.
-If there is an equal distribution of rational consumers along the beach, each pushcart will get half the customers, divided by an invisible line equidistant from the carts.
-But, each pushcart owner will be tempted to push his cart slightly towards the other, moving the invisible line so that the owner is on the side with more than half the beach.
-Eventually, the pushcart operators will end up next to each other in the center of the beach.
+Another example of the law in action is that of two takeaway food carts, one at each end of a beach.
+If there is an equal distribution of rational consumers along the beach, each cart will get half the customers, divided by an invisible line equidistant from the carts.
+But each cart owner will be tempted to move their cart slightly towards the other, moving the invisible line so that the owner is on the side with more than half the beach.
+Eventually, the cart operators will end up next to each other in the center of the beach.